-What Is Mass Arbitration How It Works Major Players FAQ News & Updates About Brian Beck Editorial Policy Get Involved →
+What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

-BREAKING: AAA closed 26 mass arbitrations with 37,648+ claimants in H1 2025 alone NEW RULE: AAA updated Consumer & Employment Arbitration Rules effective May 1, 2025 CASE UPDATE: Sega v.
+NEW: 9th Circuit upholds JAMS consolidation of 7,300 Starz claims — Jones v.
+Starz Entertainment RULING: 9th Circuit finds bellwether provision unconscionable where non-participants bound without notice — Pandolfi v.
+AviaGames, Aug 2025 BREAKING: AAA closed 26 mass arbitrations with 37,648+ claimants in H1 2025 alone NEW RULE: AAA updated Consumer & Employment Arbitration Rules effective May 1, 2025 CASE UPDATE: Sega v.
 Consovoy McCarthy — $39M JAMS invoice dispute ongoing in Virginia federal court TREND: BIPA, VPPA & CIPA privacy claims fueling next wave of mass arbitration campaigns TECH: AAA launches AI arbitrator for construction cases — more industries coming 2026 RULING: California Supreme Court softens SB 707 penalties in Hohenshelt v.
-Superior Court, Aug 2025 DATA: 280,000+ individual claims filed with AAA in 2024 — up sharply year over year
+Superior Court, Aug 2025 DATA: 280,000+ individual claims filed with AAA in 2024 — up sharply year over year DEFENSE: 2025 marked a turning point — courts clarifying enforceable vs. unconscionable bellwether provisions

 The Definitive Attorney Resource — Updated March 2026